bekbeis/bekbeis/README.md

 ### Yo 👋

 My name is Bekzat.
-I am a senior CS student from 🇰🇿 passionate about programming and all kinds of technologies.
+I am a senior CS student from 🇰🇿 passionate about software engineering.

+I am mainly doing stuff related to web development and my senior project (static type-checking tool for Python) for now.

-Feel free to contact me via <a href="https://t.me/beph64">telegram</a> to discuss any topics.
+You can reach me via <a href="https://t.me/beph64">telegram</a> in case you to chat about anything.

 <!--